-ALBANY — Albany County saw a spike of 44 new coronavirus cases on Wednesday, the largest one-day increase since May 20, Albany County Executive Dan McCoy announced Wednesday.
+ALBANY — Albany County Executive Dan McCoy announced Wednesday that the municipality saw a spike of 44 new coronavirus cases overnight, the largest one-day increase since May 20.

 Officials tracked six cases to a string of backyard Fourth of July parties on Hudson Avenue that attracted as many as 200 people, most of them young.